Dustin Clare (Chairperson)

 Chris Oliver-Taylor

-Chris Oliver-Taylor started his career at the BBC in London, before emigrating to Australia in 2000.
-He worked in various senior production roles at ABC TV before becoming Head of Production in 2005 and then Head of Business & Operations in 2008.
+Chris began his career in London working at BBC Sport, BBC Music Entertainment, BBC Entertainment and BBC News, in both radio and television, before working in various senior roles at the ABC, including Head of Television Production in 2005 and then Head of Television Business & Operations in 2008.

 Brooke Satchwell